TABLE OF CONTENTS

 - Transaction withdrawal limits ($50,000).

-It should be noted that these PayPal business account limits are much lower for quick payouts.
+It should be noted that these PayPal business account limits are much lower for quick payouts to business bank accounts.

-PayPal has established itself to be a secure payment method between businesses and customers.
+PayPal has established itself to be a secure payment method between businesses and customers, with excellent customer service.
 PayPal’s reputation for prioritizing security encourages businesses to display the PayPal logo on their websites as a trust signal.
 This trust signal reassures customers it is safe to make online payments through you.Oberlo.“5 Trust Badges That Can Increase Your Conversion Rate”.
 Accessed on April 08, 2022.

-Here are some other reasons to choose a PayPal high-risk payment account:
+Here are some other reasons to choose a PayPal over a traditional merchant account:

 - Trust and recognition.
 The PayPal logo on your website is a signal to your customers that your business is trustworthy.